auth0/auth0-PHP/UPGRADE.md

 ### Auto-pagination support available

-The new HttpResponsePaginator utility can be used with endpoints that support pagination or checkpoint pagination to return a PHP-native iterator type, which will automatically request new pages of results as you loop through them.
+You can use the new HttpResponsePaginator utility with endpoints that support pagination to return a PHP-native iterator type, which will automatically request new pages of results as you loop through it.

 ```php
 use Auth0\SDK\Auth0;